vijithassar/d3-textwrap/README.md

 This is also true when your bounds argument is a simple associative array – that is, the integer values in the array should account for upstream transforms.

 7) Just like anything else in D3, the bounds argument can actually be a function instead of a variable.
-The argument function can either select and return a D3 rect, or assemble an associative array.
+The argument function can either select and return a D3 rect, or assemble and return an associative array.
 This is an easy way to run a single .wraptext() method on many text selections at once.

 It can be inline and anonymous: